asadbashir7755/Furnished-Home-Rental-FYP/README.md

 * **Created By:** Asad Bashir & Saqib Mumtaz
 * **Lead Developer:** Asad Bashir
   *Asad is a mid-level MERN Stack developer with strong expertise in building scalable web applications.
-He is currently a 7th-semester Computer Science student at the University of Azad Jammu and Kashmir, aiming to transition into DevOps engineering.
-Passionate about delivering high-quality code and user-focused solutions.*
+He is currently a 8th-semester Computer Science student at the University of Azad Jammu and Kashmir.*

 ---